 The Susan V. Nelle Churchill Fellowship is an enduring reminder of her exceptional contribution to the food industry and higher education in South Australia.
-This Fellowship is available for award to South Australian residents working in the food and beverage sector.
+This Fellowship was available in 2019 for award to South Australian residents working in the food and beverage sector.

 About Susan Nelle

 The moment Dr Susan Nelle arrived in Australia, in the late 1980s, she knew it was where she belonged.
 American by birth, Susan loved the straight-forward, laconic nature of Australians.
 She quickly learned that by engaging with and gaining the trust of the ‘locals’ she could continue doing what she enjoyed most – helping individuals, organisations and industries to strategically grow and develop.
 It was in South Australia that Susan found her true community, professionally and personally.

 Susan was appointed as Executive Director of Food for the Future (later renamed Food South Australia) in 1999, where she created a genuine industry-government partnership aimed at stimulating growth within the food industry through innovation, regional food and market development programs.

 Susan’s approach was based on the concept of harnessing the expertise of leading food companies to partner with government to drive growth in South Australia’s food industry.
 This represented a new paradigm of joint industry-government engagement focused on openness, mutual respect, integrity and a commitment towards shared values and development outcomes.
 Susan regularly travelled to rural areas such as the Barossa Valley to engage, inspire, and give voice to emerging regional food groups and artisan producers.